dbbackup-io/cli/README.md

 # cli
-DBBackup CLI to backup your database on local, S3 or DBBackup.
+DBBackup CLI to back up your database on local, S3 or DBBackup.